-There is opportunity for events to add value and differentiate by providing quality food experiences highlighting regionally distinct products sourced locally.
+There is opportunity for events to add value and differentiate by providing quality food experiences highlighting regionally distinct products sourced locally and to further encourage producers to build high quality, event ready product.

 Hybrid Events

 According to Eventbrite, 'hybrid events help broaden your appeal to new audiences and increase buzz with one-of-a-kind experiences'.
 Hybridization of events creates a broader range of relevant/complementary experiences which extends the experience for event attendees, benefiting the community and increasing overnight stays.
 Hybrid events allow organisers to draw more attendees by finding activities and entertainment that match the audience's interests and demographics.